tobiloba-aji/DSA.-Data-Analysis-project./README.md

 ## Case 1: Amazon case study

 ### Project Overview
+This is a data set of products on the amazon site generated with the intent to
 ### Data source
+Amazon product pages compiled b y Incubator hub for use in the final project of the 2025 data analysis course.
 ### Tools used
+Ms Excel was used to load, transform, nalyze and visualize data
 ### Data preparation and cleaning
 - In the initial phase of the project, the data file was uploaded on the excel worksheet and data Inspection and cleaning were carried out by
      1. Removal of duplicates using product id as key